top of page

 7. Sleep Quality: Some patients have reported better sleep quality and sleep patterns after utilizing a soft hyperbaric chamber.

 8. Improved TBI or Brain Injury Symptoms & Conditions: Soft (or Mild) Hyperbaric Oxygen Therapy chambers have been suggested to improve neuroplasticity in the brain.
 Neuroplasticity is the brain's ability to reorganize, adapt, and form new neural connections.
 As we age or suffer a traumatic brain injury, neurons in the brain can die, altering our daily and long-term lives.
-HBOT can contribute to neurogenesis through the increase in oxygen.
-Neurogenesis is the production of new neurons and connections in the brain, thus counteracting the effects a traumatic brain injury may have on someone's brain and allowing neuroplasticity to play its part.
+HBOT can contribute to neurogenesis by increasing oxygen levels.
+Neurogenesis is the production of new neurons and connections in the brain, thereby counteracting the effects of a traumatic brain injury and allowing neuroplasticity to play its part.

 9. Athletic Performance Training: Athletes worldwide have used Hyperbaric Oxygen Therapy chambers for athletic performance and recovery.
-With enhanced tissue health, reduced inflammation, and improved oxygen delivery, athletes or active people can experience a faster recovery from fatigue, increased energy and stamina, and enhanced cell functioning.
+With enhanced tissue health, reduced inflammation, and improved oxygen delivery, athletes and active people can experience faster recovery from fatigue, increased energy and stamina, and enhanced cellular function.
 It's no wonder HBOT is a regular tool in top athletes' recovery routines.

 10. Anti-aging and Skin Health: Some patients use HBOT to improve skin health and potentially slow aging.
-While studies are ongoing on the potential anti-aging benefits, the way HBOT works may suggest a capacity for slowing down the aging process on the skin.
+While studies are ongoing on the potential anti-aging benefits, the way HBOT works may suggest it could slow the aging process in the skin.

 11. Stem Cell Stimulation: Researchers are noticing possible stem cell activation in response to HBOT, potentially resulting in increased tissue regeneration.
 But more research is needed to confirm if these findings hold.